Your shiny new Mac has booted up and is sitting there, expecting something to happen. What next?

 For normal people, though, iMovie (£free, Mac App Store) is fab for smashing videos into shape, rather than just uploading them unedited to social networks, like some kind of monster who forces friends to sit through every painful second.

-The best Mac music and audio apps
+The best Mac music production apps

 Apps that’ll instantly transform you into the next Kraftwerk, Fatboy Slim or Hendrix.
 Probably.